devjessah/xonedark/README.md

 # Xonedark
-A modified version of the reknowned onedark theme.
+A modified version of the renowned onedark theme.
 This configuration is made exclusively for [NvChad](https://nvchad.github.io/).

 # ⚙️ Installation